 Bruce qualified from The University of Pretoria, South Africa in 2000 and joined the Meopham Veterinary Hospital in 2005.
 Bruce is the Senior Veterinary Surgeon at Meopham.
 His interests include travel, scuba diving and languages.
 Bruce has a strong interest in radiology and internal medicine and has completed the BSAVA Certificate in Medicine.
 Bruce also has a Royal College Certificate in Advanced Veterinary Practice with a bias in diagnostic imaging and he will play a key role in the use of our new CT machine.
 Bruce is also a Local Veterinary Inspector.

 Lauren moved back home to Kent and joined the practice as a mixed vet in August 2011 after graduating from The University of Bristol.
 Between graduation and starting work Lauren travelled to Lesvos, Greece where she had a fantastic time working for a charity neutering stray animals.
 She is a keen swimmer and golfer, playing golf at county level.
-Lauren is currently studying for her emergency medicine and critical care certificate.
+Lauren has recently completed her emergency medicine and critical care certificate.

 Penny graduated from The Royal Veterinary College in 2011 with a BSc(Hons) in Veterinary Science and a Bachelor of Veterinary Medicine.
 During university she completed an externship at Bell Equine and undertook electives in equine surgery, equine reproduction and veterinary business.